JavaScript: Arrays — Array Methods

 console.log(subs);

-If you don't want to mess up with the order of elements in the original array, then make its copy and call the reverse() method on that copy.
+If you don't want to mess up with the order of elements in the original array, make sure to make its copy and then call the reverse() method on that copy.

 Do you recall the indexOf() and lastIndexOf() methods all the way back from the JavaScript String Methods chapter?

-Both these methods are available on array instances as well and serve a similar purpose — to return the index of a given element.
+Both of these methods are available on array instances as well and serve a similar purpose — to return the index of a given element, if found.

 [1, 2, 3, 4].indexOf(1)